 - Telehealth system improvements

-Trustees authorized $20,500,000 in grants in fiscal year 2017.
-These grants were provided across the state for individual beneficiaries, community-based projects and statewide efforts.
+The Trust designates a majority of its annual budget for grants.
 The Trust is proud to partner with so many providers, nonprofits, state departments, local governments and tribal organizations to have a positive impact for beneficiaries and the providers that care for them.